DiscreteTom/stickdeck-rs/README.md

 4. Make sure your SteamDeck is running the server.
 5. Run `stickdeck-win.exe`.
 Once your see `Virtual controller is ready` in the console, Stickdeck is ready.
 6. (Optional) If you want to test the controller, run `joy.cpl`.

+Next time you want to use Stickdeck, you only need to run `stickdeck-win.exe` (of course you should start the server first).

 > [!NOTE]
 > By default the client will try to connect `steamdeck:7777`.
 If you want to connect to a different server, you can run `stickdeck-win.exe <server-ip>`.